slavistan/lf-gadgets/lf-ueberzug/README.md

-For comfy shell integration simply `alias lf=lf-ueberzug` or, if you'd additionally like to change your shell's working directory upon exiting `lf`, see `lf-shellcd`, which is part of this repository. `lf-ueberzug` is fully compatible with `lf-shellcd`.
+For comfy shell integration simply `alias lf=lf-ueberzug` or, if you'd additionally like to change your shell's working directory upon exiting `lf`, see `lf-shellcd`, which is part of this repository.

 ## Installation